 - June 16, 2014: Florida Governor Rick Scott signs bill into law.

 - May 27, 2015: Detailed rules regarding restrictions and implementation of “Compassionate Medical Cannabis Act of 2014” approved.

 - June 2016: Alpha Surterra expected to begin dispensing low-THC cannabis to patients in the Tampa Bay area (southwest region).

 On November 8, 2016, the Florida voters approved a constitutional amendment that expanded the state’s limited medical cannabis program.
 Receiving over 6.5 million votes, Amendment 2 passed with a 71.3 percent majority.
 The next day, November 9th, plans were laid to create a new kind of clinical practice of medicine in Southwest Florida.
-Dr. Barry Gordon and Patrick DeLuca formulated what would become the clinical model of cannabis practice within the state.
+Dr. Barry Gordon formulated what would become the clinical model of cannabis practice within the state.